 The County has continued infrastructure projects at MetraPark with ARPA funds which will enhance that campus's capacity to serve in the event of a wide range of regional events that may involve evacuation, medical emergency, and more.
-The next 24 months will see the County complete plans, possible initial construction stages and various options for law enforcement and judicial related needs that will be necessary for the next 20 - 30 years.
+The next 12 months will see the County complete plans and various options for law enforcement and judicial related needs that will be necessary for the next 20 - 30 years.
 Both processes just mentioned are critical in the meeting of Yellowstone's primary mission to its citizens of maintaining public safety and public health.